ucb-rit/savio-training-parallel-2020/parallel.md

 	 - Threaded computations
 	 - Multi-process computations
    - Considerations in parallelizing your work
- - Submitting and monitoring parallel jobs on Savio
+ - Submitting and monitoring parallel jobs on Savio (Nicolas)
    - Job submission flags
    - MPI- and openMP- based submission examples
    - Monitoring jobs to check parallelization
- - Parallelization using existing software
+ - Parallelization using existing software (Christopher)
    - How to look at documentation to understand parallel capabilities
    - Specific examples
- - Embarrassingly parallel computation
+ - Embarrassingly parallel computation (Wei)
    - GNU parallel
    - Job submission details
- - Parallelization in Python, R, and MATLAB (time permitting)
+ - Parallelization in Python, R, and MATLAB (Chris; time permitting)
    - Dask and ipyparallel in Python
    - future and other packages in R
    - parfor in MATLAB